thradams/cake/ownership.md

 ### Nullable Pointers

+A nullable pointer is a pointer that be set to a null value, indicating that it doesn't currently reference any object.

 The qualifier `_Opt` explicitly indicates when a pointer is nullable, while the absence of the qualifier implies that a pointer is non-nullable.
-This qualifier applies exclusively to pointers and is placed after  `*` in the same way as `const`.
+This qualifier is placed after  `*` in the same way as `const`.

 The declaration